-502. PSYCHIATRY AND MEDICINE.
+SO2.
+PSYCHIATRY AND MEDICINE.
 A component part of the third year Medical Clerkship.
-Small group meetings are held in which the personality problems of patients with demonstrable disease are discussed.
-(See Medicine 502.)
+Small group meetings focus on personality structure of patients hospitalized on the medical service, emphasizing the role of personality in setting treatment objective and in selected treatment methods.
 Drs.
-Orr and Thomas E. Brittingham (Professor of Medicine).
+Wells, Abram, and Thomas E. Brittingham (Professor of Medicine).